 - Whaley Bridge (access point and overnight stop ROAD route 3 or 5 dayer)

 - Macclesfield (access point and overnight stop 3 dayer)

 - Blackshaw Moor (nr Leek) or Waterhouses (overnight stop 5 dayer)

 It should be noted, the route does not stick absolutely religiously to the boundaries of the national park.
-In some cases there is no permissible path for cyclists along the boundary, in which case the nearest “nicest” route is taken.
-In other cases, where a nicer off-road route or quiet country lane exists near to one running along the boundary, the nicer route is also used.
+In some cases there is no permissible path for cyclists along the boundary, in which case the nearest “nicest available” route is taken.
+In other cases, where a more pleasant off-road route or quiet country lane exists near to one running along the boundary, the nicer route is also used.
 And the route cuts across the gap created by the exclusion of Buxton from the national park.

 Purists may disagree with these choices, but they are welcome to devise their own variation!

 Chiz Dakin is a member of the Gritstone Publishing Co-operative – a co-op set up to help authors join forces in marketing their work.
 The link above takes you to Gritstone’s website – and if you use this link to buy a copy, Chiz Dakin gets a bit more commission which helps her research and write the next guidebook 🙂